top of page

 What is sleep?

-Stress and restoration are crucial factors influencing cognitive development and mental health in children.
-Stress is a response to perceived internal and external demands that challenge an organism's balance/homeostasis, often exceeding adaptive capacities especially in unpredictable and uncontrollable situations.
-Responses to stressors can be physiological e.g. releasing stress-related hormones such as cortisol as a reaction to a stressful situation.
+Stress is a response to perceived internal and external demands that challenge an organism's balance.
+These demands are also called ‘stressors’.
+Examples are pollutants, social relations, economic and ecological stressors, critical life events, worries, and occupational stressors (e.g. noise at work or time pressure).
+The response to these stressors often exceeds adaptive capacities, especially in unpredictable and uncontrollable situations.
+Responses to stressors can be physiological, like releasing stress-related hormones like cortisol as a reaction to a stressful situation.
 Chronic stress, resulting from prolonged exposure to demanding situations perceived as harmful, is closely tied to mental well-being and mental illnesses like depression.
-Stressors are all demanding external and internal challenges, e.g., pollutants, social relations, economic and ecological stressors, critical life events, worries, and occupational stressors.
+Stressors are all demanding external and internal challenges.

-Why in Equal Life we are looking at self-regulation and coping?
+What are self-regulation and coping?

 Self-regulation is about how we control our thoughts, emotions, and actions to achieve goals.
 It's important for short-term tasks, like paying attention in class, as well as long-term goals, like doing well in school.
 Children who are good at self-regulation tend to be happier and do better in school later on.
 However, there isn't a single definition of self-regulation that everyone agrees on.

 Coping is another way we handle stress.
-It involves efforts to control our emotions, thoughts, behavior, and even our bodies in response to stress.
+It involves efforts to control our emotions, thoughts, behaviour, and even our bodies in response to stress.
 Kids who face many challenges might lose their confidence in coping, which can lead to negative outcomes.
 They might see threats everywhere and feel helpless, which makes them use avoidant coping strategies.
 This can create a cycle where poor coping leads to more challenges.

 Self-regulation Coping